Robots Love Techno

 “You shouldn’t call people names, Aggie dear!” returned Jude’s Mom from the kitchen.

 “Sorry, Miss Cumberland!” she boomed, then continued in a lower voice as Jude hurried out the door, “What took you so long?
 I know it wasn’t brushing your teeth.
-What’d you drink a ‘pooh’ liter?”
+What’d you drink, a liter of poo?”

 “I heard that, Agnes,” Jude’s Mom’s voice came through an open window.